Timekeeping in games: Partially or optionally turn-based and real-time

 Some games that are generally real-time use turn-based play during specific sequences.
 For example, the role-playing video games Fallout (1997), Silent Storm (2003) and Baldur's Gate 3 (2023) are turn-based during the combat phase and real-time throughout the remainder of the game.
 This speeds up portions of the game where the careful timing of actions is not crucial to player success, such as exploration.

 Other video games, such as the Total War series, X-COM (1994) and Jagged Alliance 2 (1999), combine a turn-based strategic layer with real-time tactical combat or vice versa.

 The video games X-COM: Apocalypse (1997), Fallout Tactics (2001) Arcanum: Of Steamworks and Magick Obscura (2001), Pillars of Eternity II: Deadfire (2018), Pathfinder: Kingmaker (2018, added later per patch) and Pathfinder: Wrath of the Righteous (2021) offer the option of turn-based or real-time mode via a configuration setting.

+The 2024 JRPG Like a Dragon: Infinite Wealth gives the character of Kazuma Kiryu the unique ability to temporarily perform real-time combat using the Hype Meter, similar to the brawler gameplay from previous Like a Dragon titles.